-Faith communicators will once again gather in Chicago April 26-28, 2017 for the annual convention of the Associated Church Press.
+Faith communicators once again gathered in Chicago, April 26-28, 2017 for the annual convention of the Associated Church Press.
 The organization marked its 100th anniversary in 2016 by returning to St. Louis, the city where it launched a century ago by a group of religious journalists.
 But for many ACP members and friends, Chicago is home for the ACP.

 Historic Fourth Presbyterian Church is on the Magnificent Mile in downtown Chicago.
-Join us for dynamic keynote speakers and outstanding professional development workshops on writing, editing, marketing, design, spiritual and social justice resources, and publishing in the digital age.
+We heard from dynamic keynote speakers and outstanding professional development workshops on writing, editing, marketing, design, spiritual and social justice resources, and publishing in the digital age.